Old Photographs: Leicester Demolition 1

 See the page Old Photographs: Leicester Demolition 2 for photographs of demolition south through Leicester from the Central station.

-Unfortunately, there are no photographs of the demolition of Leicester Central, though these are available on the Railway Archive site.
+There are a few photographs of the demolition of Leicester Central station on the “Last Day & Demolition” page, and more are available on the Railway Archive site.

 Old Photographs Section